Heavy Truck Driver

 - able to work well under pressure

-- courteous and law-abiding on the road
+- courteous and law-abiding on the road.

-Useful experience includes:
+Useful experience for heavy truck drivers includes:

 - any driving work

-- warehouses or stores work.
+- warehouses or stores work

 Find out more about training